 Besides these categories, there are other criteria that doctors use to diagnose brain injuries.
 We’ll examine those in the sections below.

 Doctors typically group traumatic brain injuries into two main categories: closed injuries and open (or penetrating) injuries.

 Closed injuries refer to TBIs that do not fracture the skull.
-Open injuries, on the other hand, occur when the skull bone breaks, leaving the brain exposed to the elements.
+Open injuries, on the other hand, occur when the skull bone breaks or is penetrated, leaving the brain exposed to the elements.